tequilarapido/diskstore/README.md

 This packages help with storing data to disk.
-This comes handy if we persisting data in a database is not the best solution. (ie, Data size etc ...)
+This comes handy if persisting data in a database is not the best solution. (ie, Data size etc ...)

 Storing entities to disks.